NOTICE OF HEALTH INFORMATION PRIVACY PRACTICES

 ORGANIZED HEALTHCARE ARRANGEMENT

-Planned Parenthood San Antonio, Planned Parenthood South Texas Surgical Center, and Planned Parenthood Cameron County participate in a joint organized health care arrangement under the Health Insurance Portability and Accountability Act (“HIPAA”) and present this document to you as a joint notice.
-For purposes of this Notice, Planned Parenthood San Antonio, Planned Parenthood South Texas Surgical Center, and Planned Parenthood Cameron County will hereinafter sometimes be collectively referred to as “Participants,” “we,” or “us,” and may sometimes be individually referred to as “Participant.”
+Planned Parenthood San Antonio and Planned Parenthood Cameron County participate in a joint organized health care arrangement under the Health Insurance Portability and Accountability Act (“HIPAA”) and present this document to you as a joint notice.
+For purposes of this Notice, Planned Parenthood San Antonio and Planned Parenthood Cameron County will hereinafter sometimes be collectively referred to as “Participants,” “we,” or “us,” and may sometimes be individually referred to as “Participant.”

 Planned Parenthood Cameron County operates two health centers on 870 E. Alton Gloor Blvd, Ste.
 B and 712 N. 77 Sunshine Strip, Ste.
 18.